dasec/fishy/doc/source/01_getting_started.rst

 Test Filesystem
 ---------------
-To generate a filesystem for a quick test of fishy, take a look at the appendix 1 `create_testfs.sh`
+To generate a filesystem for a quick test of `fishy`, take a look at the appendix 1 `create_testfs.sh`

 Usage
 -----